 In general, contributing to your 401(k) plan is a good idea, but there are times where it may not be so good, and there are times where it may make sense to contribute more or less to your 401(k) plan.

 In most cases, you should only contribute to your 401(k) plan if you have a savings account already that can serve as an emergency fund, and if you have adequate insurance coverage in place, such as the appropriate health insurance, property/casualty, and life insurance.
 You may also want to pay down debt with high-interest rates before getting aggressive with your retirement savings.
 Always contribute some but consider putting the excess toward revolving debt.

 401(k) plans are designed to provide incentives for you to save for retirement and designed so they are not such an appealing savings vehicle if you need money earlier than retirement.
-If you lose your job, or a health problem arises, in many cases you cannot access your 401(k) money at all, and if you can, the taxes and penalties can be hefty.
+If you lose your job or change jobs, or a health problem arises, in many cases you cannot access your 401(k) money at all, and if you can, the taxes and penalties can be hefty.
 Your 401(k) contributions are for retirement, not for emergencies, a new car, or anything else.
 Once you have an adequate savings account, use additional criteria below to figure out how much to contribute to your 401(k) plan.

 Be Sure to Get All Your Company Match Amount

 Find out if your company provides any form of matching contributions to your 401(k) plan.
 For example, if you contribute 3% of your income to your 401(k) plan, they may match these contributions $1 for $1.
 This provides you an instant 100% return on any 401(k) contributions you make.
 Many companies will match your contributions up to a certain percentage of your income.
 Some companies will make contributions to your 401(k) plan in the form of profit sharing or non-elective contributions regardless of whether you contribute or not.